What are Management Skills?

 There is a wide range of skills that management should possess to run an organization effectively and efficiently.
 The following are six essential management skills that any manager ought to possess for them to perform their duties:

 Planning is a vital aspect within an organization.
 Planning is one’s ability to organize activities in line with set guidelines while still remaining within the limits of the available resources such as time, money, and labor.
-It is also the process of formulating a set of actions or one or more strategies to pursue to achieve certain goals or objectives with the available resources.
+It is also the process of formulating a set of actions or one or more strategies to pursue and achieve certain goals or objectives with the available resources.
 The planning process includes identifying and setting achievable goals, developing necessary strategies, and outlining the tasks and schedules on how to achieve the set goals.
 Without a good plan, little can be achieved.

 Possessing great communication skills is crucial for a manager.
 It can determine how well information is shared throughout a team, ensuring that the group acts as a unified workforce.
-How well a manager communicates with the rest of his team also determines how well outlined procedures can be followed, how well the tasks and activities can be completed, and thus, how successful an organization will be.
+How well a manager communicates with the rest of his/her team also determines how well outlined procedures can be followed, how well the tasks and activities can be completed, and thus, how successful an organization will be.

 Communication involves the flow of information within the organization, whether formal or informal, verbal or written, vertical or horizontal, and it facilitates smooth functioning of the organization.
 Clearly established communication channels in an organization allow the manager to collaborate with the team, prevent conflicts, and resolve issues as they arise.
-A manager with good communication skills can relate well with the employees and thus, able to achieve the company’s set goals and objectives easily.
+A manager with good communication skills can relate well with the employees and thus, be able to achieve the company’s set goals and objectives easily.

 Another vital management skill is decision-making.
 Managers make numerous decisions, whether knowingly or not, and making decisions is a key component in a manager’s success.
 Making proper and right decisions results in the success of the organization, while poor or bad decisions may lead to failure or poor performance.
 For the organization to run effectively and smoothly, clear and right decisions should be made.
 A manager must be accountable for every decision that they make and also be willing to take responsibility for the results of their decisions.
 A good manager needs to possess great decision-making skills, as it often dictates his/her success in achieving organizational objectives.